denisvion/quantrolab-old/README.md

   - IDE:
       - organize your scripts in a hyerarchical project
       - multi-script editor with syntax highlighting
-      - multiThread script runner
+      - multiThread script runner with possibility to kill threads
-      - killable tasks
   - Loop-manager:
       - Modify on the fly the loop parameters (stop, step, autoreverse,..) of all your scripts.
   - Data Manager: